 Since converting 100% of our iconic straps to recycled plastic in 2020, we’ve kept more than 24 million plastic bottles out of landfills.
 We’re turning waste that pollutes the planet into something that helps you explore it.

 Lessening Our Footprint

-We're continuing to reduce our overall water usage and work with our supply chain partners to improve their water conservation efforts.
-Since 2017, thanks to our packaging improvements, we’ve saved 380 million gallons of water.
+We’re continuing to reduce our overall water usage and work with our supply chain partners to improve their water conservation efforts.
+Since 2017, we’ve saved 348 million gallons of water, thanks to our packaging improvements.

 In addition to our recycled straps, we’re seeking sustainable and ethical alternatives for key materials, and offer a range of vegan styles each season.
 Every piece of leather we use is sourced from tanneries certified by Leather Working Group, whose mission is to promote sustainable and appropriate environmental business practices within the leather industry.
 We also support the Better Cotton Initiative, the largest cotton sustainability program in the world, and have been recognized on the Textile Exchange Leader Board for our use of recycled polyester.

-We’re also using less packaging, and since 2017, we’ve reduced the total weight of packaging used by nearly 4.6 million pounds.
+We’re working with our factories and suppliers to reduce waste and divert it from landfills whenever possible.
+We’re also using less packaging, and since 2017, we’ve reduced the total weight of packaging used by 4.1 million pounds.